crownlessking/phpunit-ui/README.md

 ### Install

-Once you have unzipped UTUI folder, open a terminal, `cd` into the folder and run the following command:
+Once you have unzipped the folder, open a terminal, `cd` into the folder and run the following command:

 `composer install`